-Once an agency relationship is established, Brokers (as Agents) owe their Clients “fiduciary duties of loyalty and obedience.”
-In a Single Agency relationship, an Agent is legally required to place its Client’s interests above and ahead of his or her own.
+Once an agency relationship is established, Brokers (as Agents) owe their Clients “fiduciary duties of undivided loyalty and obedience.”
+In a Single Agency relationship, an Agent is legally required to place the Client’s interests above his or her own interests.
 An Agent does so by providing advocacy services with honesty and good faith, while carefully avoiding conflicts of interest or “self-dealing”.

 There is much confusion, though, because rules governing Agency Relationships between Consumers and Real Estate Brokers vary considerably from state to state, and all have been rewritten in the last 25 years.
 Depending on the laws of the state in which they are licensed, Real Estate Brokers and Sales Agents provide services through one of six (6) relationships:

 #1) Single Agency: In a Single Agency Relationship, a Broker represents only the interests of the Landlord or the Tenant (or the Seller or Buyer) in a transaction, either as the “Listing Agent” for the property or as a “Tenant’s Agent” or a “Buyer’s Agent” for the Occupier.
 Consumer Advocates strongly maintain that Single Agency is by far the optimum form of representation for a Client.
 This is The Gold Standard of Representation, especially for Tenants and Owner-Occupants.